How to Choose Bathroom Taps: A Buyer’s Guide

 If you have a classic bathroom style, traditional taps will complement your room perfectly.
 Crosshead taps are a common feature to look out for when looking for traditional taps.
-Check out our range of traditional taps on pages 158-160 of our latest brochure.
+Those elegant brass taps choices also work well here, with some fantastic options in the Crosswater ranges.

 The water pressure you get from your tap relates to the boiler system you have installed in your home.
 If you have a gravity-fed system, be sure to check the suitability of your chosen tap with either your Showroom Manager or your bathroom installer before you purchase.